Gerhard Melvin Dahl

 Dahl became a millionaire as chairman of BMT and was on the board of directors of dozens of corporations.
 He and his wife Georgeana lived in the Ritz Tower Apartment Hotel in New York City, located at the crossroads of the Upper East Side - the corner of 57th Street and Park Avenue, where exclusive shops and artistic enterprises on 57th met luxury apartment buildings on Park Avenue.
 The Ritz-Carlton Company managed the building and its restaurants.
 The Dahls wintered in Palm Beach, Florida (traveling back and forth in a private railroad car) and entertained lavishly at the Whitehall luxury hotel.
-They maintained a yacht in Florida, an estate in Smithtown, Long Island worth $500,000, belonged to several golf, tennis and yacht clubs, and raised horses and Great Dane dogs.
+They maintained a yacht in Florida, an estate in Smithtown on Long Island worth $500,000, belonged to several golf, tennis and yacht clubs, and raised horses and Great Dane dogs.

 On February 8, 1924, the body of 26-year-old musician and aspiring actress Louise Lawson, a flapper originally from Walnut Springs, Texas, was discovered in her apartment, murdered by suffocation.
 The detectives found expensive furniture, a healthy bank account, and a framed picture of a man that was identified as Gerhard Dahl.
 Mr. Dahl did know her and her parents in connection with supporting her musical career.
 Louise was known to several prominent New Yorkers.
 Mr. Dahl offered to cooperate with the investigation, and was never further implicated in her death by any prosecution.

 In the late 1920s Dahl took to gambling, and joined the Sons of Hope (always hoping to improve their hands), a group of prominent wealthy men who met to drink and gamble.
 The table limit was $2,000.
 In John F. Kennedy's book, Why England Slept, he described an epic poker battle between Dahl and New York journalist Herbert Bayard Swope as "a battle to the death between the two greatest extraverts of the Western World."
 At this time in his life his assets were worth about $5,000,000.
-Frederick K. Strauss, a man of Wall Street, once told a mutual friend that, "In dealing with him (Dahl), you are dealing with the most arrogant man in New York."
+Frederick K. Strauss, a man of Wall Street, once told a mutual friend, "In dealing with him (Dahl), you are dealing with the most arrogant man in New York."